 Both parks today provide a combined area of over 2 million acres of protected and managed wilderness.
 This makes the Quetico-Superior one of the largest such areas in North America.
 Additionally, it is unique in the world because the only way to effectively travel in the area is by canoe.
 There are over 2,000 lakes in the area.
-Most are interconnected by portage trail or stream.
+Portage trails and streams connect these lakes.
 This incredible maze of land and lakes establishes the unique signature and beauty of the area.

-The area has been set aside as a place where the forces of nature are allowed to stir unfettered.
+The area is a place where the forces of nature can stir unfettered.
 The visitor has the rare opportunity to steal glimpses of nature at her best and worst.
 The rare chance to visit just as the ancient inhabitants did so many years ago, is available for modern voyageurs.
 The Boundary Waters and Quetico are best accessed from Ely, Minnesota.